kesteckb/COMSM-SEGP/Conclusion/README.md

 One target group of our application is children.
 During development, we were not able to interview children and learn how they would interact with our system.
 We also did not get input from child psychologists to verify our game design is viable for this age group.
 One potential consequence of this is that children will want to collect more icons, i.e. consume more sugar in the game.
 If children react this way, we could influence poor eating habits.

-Another concern is the addictive property of games [<sub>X</sub>](D. King, E. Koster, and J. Billieux, “Study what makes games addictive.,”Nature, vol. 573, no. 7774, p.
-346, 2019.).
+Another concern is the addictive property of games[<sup>[2]</sup>](README.md#references).
 The final version of our game features a finite story that involves helping a fixed number of hobbits.
 However, this final version also incorporates competition and random food selections.
 This combination of features is meant to encourage replayability.
 Because the intention of these features is to improve dietary education of players, it is ethical with consideration of virtue ethics.
 However, in regards to consequentialism, these features may be unethical if they cause addictive behaviour.

 Based on deontic ethics, following university ethical guidelines for user interviews improved the ethicality of our product.
 We accomplished this by limiting our interviews to people from non-vulnerable populations as indicated by our course’s ethics guidance.
 To get approval to interview minors, additional ethical review was requested, but not received during the timespan of this project.

-When examining the “make IT for everyone” section of the BCS Code of Conduct[<sup>[x]</sup>](https://www.bcs.org/membership/become-a-member/bcs-code-of-conduct/), our project was unable to attain a high level of accessibility.
+When examining the “make IT for everyone” section of the BCS Code of Conduct[<sup>[3]</sup>](https://www.bcs.org/membership/become-a-member/bcs-code-of-conduct/), our project was unable to attain a high level of accessibility.
 We discussed implementing high-contrast colours and semantic HTML during our design phase, but we were unable to achieve proper development of these features during our time constraints.
 As a result, this aspect of our project could be considered unethical according to these guidelines.

-#### Opportunities
+#### 7.4.2 Opportunities

 Overall, considering the intentions of our projects, the potential benefits of our application, and our obeisance of university guidelines, our project is ethical.
 However, unknown consequences of our application and unfinished accessibility development hinder the ethicality of our project.
 To improve these areas of our project, the following steps should be implemented: